-Dear Shareholders,

-I am pleased to extend my thanks and gratitude to you for accepting our invitation to attend the Ordinary General Assembly of the Company for the financial year ended on 31 December 2020.
-I and the brothers, Members of the Board of Directors also have the honour to present to you the annual report on the results of the company's business, its achievements, its financial statements, the report of the Governance, the report of the Audit Committee and the report of rewards and benefits as well as the report of the Fatwa and Shari'a control authority.
+Dear Shareholders, I am pleased to extend my thanks and gratitude to you for accepting our invitation to attend the Ordinary General Assembly of the Company for the financial year ended on: 31 December 2019.
+I and the brothers, Members of the Board of Directors also have the honor to present to you the annual report on the results of the company's business, its achievements, its financial statements, the report of the Governance, the report of the Audit Committee and the report of rewards and benefits as well as the report of the Fatwa and Shariya control authority.